An enhanced observation method using your sense of touch coupled with gesture drawing.

 We predominately observe an object with our sense of sight.
 As such, we do not detect many aspects of the object that can only be observed via our sense of touch.
 If we observe an object using more than just our sense of sight, and include the sense of touch (haptics), we begin to gather a lot more data about the three-dimensional form and volume of the object, and as a consequence begin to observe and understand it more completely.

 I have developed a novel method of observation (which includes the act of drawing or 'mark-making') that I teach to people who have never drawn before, including medical students, clinicians and anatomy educators.
-I teach this method in a workshop environment that is focused, dynamic and fun.
-The outcome is real learning and growth and a sense of excitement and accomplishment.

-Course participants will be introduced to the value of observation using a multi-sensory method which crucially involves the sense of touch in addition to sight, coupled with the simultaneous act of drawing.
+Course participants will be introduced to the value of observation using this multi-sensory method which crucially involves the sense of touch in addition to sight, coupled with the simultaneous act of drawing.
 The haptic information that we gather about the form and volume of an object is re-presented in marks on paper.

 By observing in this way one literally begins to notice more of the object.